wareya/pred_recdec/README.md

 As soft proof, I wrote a working C99 grammar (src/grammar.txt).
 It successfully parses the preprocessor output of both gcc and clang `#include`-ing a kitchen sink worth of stdlib headers.

+**Performance**: 1.5x the parsing runtime of Clang on a 1MB C source file, with the included grammar.

 Features:

 - BNF syntax and automatic AST contruction: keep your grammar low-boilerplate